peterjohnmanuel/Feedreader/README.md

 ### Test: is not visible

-* Check if the body element exists.
 * Check if the body element has the menu-hidden class.

 ### Test: hides and shows it's visible state

-* Check if the body element exists.
-* Check if the body element has the menu-hidden class.
-* Check if the body element exists.
 * Check if the body element has the menu-hidden class on startup.
 * Check if the body element does not have the class menu-hidden.
 * Check if the body element has the class menu-hidden.

 ### Test: side links exists.

-* Check if the body element exists.
 * Check if the feed class exists on element ul.
 * Check if the feed class exists on element ul.
 * Check each li contains a element.